mjul/diesel/README.md

     var founderNumber = new EmployeeNumber(1);
     var lateHireNumber = new EmployeeNumber(100);

+    // value types can have multiple fields var name = new EmployeeName("Martin", "Jul");

     // You get free value equality and equality operators var isFounder = (employee.EmployeeNumber == founderNumber);